> The Watersons > Songs > Lal Waterson: Red Wine (and) Promises

 [Lal Waterson]

-Sung by Norma Waterson, accompanied by Martin Carthy on acoustic guitar, on Lal & Mike Waterson's album Bright Phoebus.
+Norma Waterson sang Red Wine and Promises, accompanied by Martin Carthy on acoustic guitar, in 1972 on Lal & Mike Waterson’s album Bright Phoebus.
 This song was also released as B-side of the single Rubber Band (Transatlantic BIG 507, 1972).
-A demo version sung by Lal Waterson in 1971 with Mike Waterson playing the guitar was published in 2004 on the Watersons' 4CD anthology Mighty River of Song.
+A demo version sung by Lal Waterson in 1971 with Mike Waterson playing the guitar was included in 2004 on the Watersons’ 4CD anthology Mighty River of Song and in 2017 on the original album’s reissue’s bonus CD.

 Cover Versions

-- Richard Thompson sang this as Red Wine Promises on the tribute album Shining Bright - The Songs of Lal & Mike Waterson (2002)
+4. Richard Thompson sang this as Red Wine Promises on the tribute album Shining Bright: The Songs of Lal & Mike Waterson (2002)

 Lyrics